dignite/win10-dev-box-setup/README.md

 - PowerShell
 - Scoop

+# Developing

+Testing the script is a bit cumbersome right now, what you can do is source the script without running it and invoke the individual functions.

+As an example you can test "Open manual instructions" with

+    . .\SetupDeveloperMachine.ps1 -RunScript $False
+    OpenManualInstructions

 # Contributing

 This repo is for Win 10 dev box and mainly for a full stack developer.
 These scripts may not suit to your development environment setup requirements.
 But can be used as starting point to fork and customize.